 If a student becomes employed by UCI, the affiliation of employee is included as an addtional affilation in their identity management record.

 When a student graduates, they become elligible to activate their Alumni UCInetID.
-Once activated, their affiliation is updated to include alumni and they will remain in the campus IdM system indefinitely.
-Note: Alumni affiliates are provided with email forwarding services, but not an email mailbox account.
+Once activated, their affiliation is updated to include alumni, as well as degree_holder or advanced_degree_holder as appropriate, and they will remain in the campus IdM system indefinitely.

 Employees are assigned a UCInetID when they are hired and are assigned an affiliation of employee.